Sampreet/qom/README.md

 thres = looper.get_thresholds()
 ```

 Here, `func` is a function containing the steps of each iteration and `params` is a dictionary containing the parameters required for the looper, solver, system and plotter.
-The complete example can be found in the [XLooper notebook](./examples/qom_loopers_XLooper.ipynb).
+The complete documentation of the loopers is available [here](https://sampreet.github.io/qom/qom.loopers.html).

 ### Solvers